Kwaidan: A Different Type of Horror (Part I). Beautiful film, but a bit hard to follow so I wrote an analysis which contains heavy spoilers.

-One thing I love about Hong Kong films back in the 80s to mid 90s is that it has the tendency to praise hard work and perseverance.
-Netflix did a great a job at recommending Painted Faces to me as I really enjoyed watching martial arts films but not all of them are made with passion and care.
+One thing I love about Hong Kong films back in the 80s to mid-90s is that it has the tendency to praise hard work and perseverance.
+Netflix did a great job at recommending Painted Faces to me as I really enjoyed watching martial arts films but not all of them are made with passion and care.
 This… Continue reading Painted Faces (1988) Review: Never Look Down on Yourself Even if People Do

 If you have been following this blog, you probably know that I enjoyed Female Prisoner Jailhouse 41 very much.
 Some would argue that the film is a response to the Feminist Movement, calling out all men as filthy horn dogs.
-Women became criminals because men have wronged them in some ways (okay maybe I am going a… Continue reading Female Prisoner Scorpion 701’s Grudge Song (1972) Review: Your “Thingy” Will Get Sting
+Women became criminals because men have wronged them in some ways (okay maybe I am going a… Continue reading Female Prisoner Scorpion 701’s Grudge Song (1972) Review

-It’s so difficult not to fall in love with the one-armed swordman as he exhibits all the masculine traits on what it means to be a man.
+It’s so difficult not to fall in love with the one-armed swordsman as he exhibits all the masculine traits of what it means to be a man.
 Ideally, he really is the perfect man.
 I watched this film several times–not just for the poetic concept of masculinity, but for the cinematography.
 It’s a visually attractive… Continue reading The One-Armed Swordsman (1967): The Servant Leader